TurakhiaLab/ROADIES/README.md

 If you would like to install ROADIES using DockerHub, follow these steps:

-1. Pull the ROADIES image from DockerHub:
+**Step 1:** Pull the ROADIES image from DockerHub:

 ```
 docker pull ang037/roadies:latest
 ```
-2. Launch a container:
+**Step 2:** Launch a container:

 ```
 docker run -it ang037/roadies:latest
 ```

-These commands will launch the Docker container in interactive mode, with the roadies_env environment activated and the working directory set to the ROADIES repository containing all necessary files.
+These commands will launch the Docker container in interactive mode, with the `roadies_env` environment activated and the working directory set to the ROADIES repository containing all necessary files.
 Once you are able to access the ROADIES repository, refer to the [Quick Start](#start) to run the pipeline.

 ### <a name="docker"></a> Option 3: Install via Local Docker Build

-1. Clone the ROADIES repository:
+**Step 1:** Clone the ROADIES repository:

 ```
 git clone https://github.com/TurakhiaLab/ROADIES.git